nimish17/RunTimePermission/README.md

 # RunTimePermission

-1) Extend RunTimePermission in your parent Activity
+1) Extend RunTimePermission in your Activity or Parent Activity(BaseActivity)
 2) Pass required permission in string array

         requestPermission(new String[]{android.Manifest.permission.ACCESS_FINE_LOCATION}, new PermissionCallback() {